Focus Groups

 1. Very situation specific

-Unlike most other design research methods, focus groups are applicable in all cases.
+Unlike other methods, focus groups are not suitable in all cases.

 2. Not in-depth